LS4GAN/uvcgan2/README.md

 The code of `uvcgan2` is based on [pytorch-CycleGAN-and-pix2pix][cyclegan_repo] and [uvcgan][uvcgan_repo].
 Please refer to the LICENSE section for the proper copyright attribution.

+UPDATE (2023-09-22):
+Changed the arxiv preprint title:
+- from: ~"Rethinking CycleGAN: Improving Quality of GANs for Unpaired Image-to-Image Translation"~
+- to: "UVCGAN v2: An Improved Cycle-Consistent GAN for Unpaired Image-to-Image Translation Overview"

 ## Applying UVCGANv2 to Your Dataset